zilijonas/react-scrollable-row/README.md

   max: 5,
 };

-const Example: React.FC = () => {
+const Example = () => {
   return (
     <Slideable
       // Height of the list.
+Optional.
 Defaults to `auto`. height={200}
       // Width of the list.
+Optional.
 Defaults to `100%`. width={500}
       // Makes the list infinite by cloning the items of the list.
+Optional.
 Defaults to `false`. looped={true}
       // Margin between list items.
-      marginBetweenItems={8}
+Optional.
+Defaults to `0`. marginBetweenItems={8}
-      // You can set how many items will list display at given resolutions. itemsPerScrollWidth={CONFIG}
+      // You can set how many items will list display at given resolutions.
+Optional.
+Defaults to the `CONFIG` values above. itemsPerScrollWidth={CONFIG}
       // Style of the arrow buttons.
-      buttonsStyle={{ background: '#777' }}
+Optional. buttonsStyle={{ background: '#777' }}
       // JSX Element to display when `looped` is set to `false` and there are less items in the list than in the configuration for the current scroll width.
-      // In order for dynamic items sizing to work, placeholder's width must be `100%`. placeholderElement={<span style={{ width: '100%' }}>Placeholder</span>}
+      // In order for dynamic items sizing to work, placeholder's width must be `100%`.
+Optional. placeholderElement={<span style={{ width: '100%' }}>Placeholder</span>}
       // Array of your list items.
-In order for dynamic items sizing to work, all items width must be set to `100%`. items={items.map(item => (
+In order for dynamic items sizing to work, all items width must be set to `100%`.
+Required. items={items.map(item => (
         <div key={item} style={{ width: '100%' }}>
           {item}
         </div>
       ))}
+      // Custom button for scroll to left.
+Optional. customButtonLeft={<div>Scroll Left</div>}
+      // Custom button for scroll to right.
+Optional. customButtonRight={<div>Scroll Right</div>}
     />
   );
 };